Home

 them the chance to win a rosette or two.
 These fun pony classes increased

-over time, attracting more competitors especially in the leading rein class,
+over time, attracting more competitors especially in the leading rein class, then

-There are show jumping classes for all abilities and age ranges with each class having a perpetual
+show jumping classes for all abilities and age ranges with each class having a perpetual challenge cup to be

-challenge cup to be won.
-The Fancy Dress competition is a delight and held in the main ring so everyone
+won.
+The Fancy Dress competition is a delight and held in the main ring so everyone has a chance to enjoy

-has a chance to enjoy seeing them.
-In the afternoon there are Gymkhana classes divided into four age
+seeing them.
+In the afternoon there are Gymkhana classes divided into four age groups and these also have

-groups and these also have perpetual challenge cups to be won.
+perpetual challenge cups to be won.

 As well as a horse show, there are two dog shows; one for family dogs and one for